Camilla Benbow: Biography

 Benbow is a Fellow of the American Psychological Association and the American Psychological Society, has received a distinguished scholar award from the National Association for Gifted Children, and in 2004 the Lifetime Achievement Award of the Mensa Education and Research Foundation.
 In May 2006, she was appointed to the National Mathematics Advisory Panel.
 She has also served on the National Science Board, which oversees the National Science Foundation.

 Benbow has interpreted some of her study data to indicate that there are innate differences between young men and women in their aptitude for higher mathematics and fields of endeavor that depend on mathematics, such as engineering and physical sciences.
 These positions have been met with some controversy from women's groups.

+International Society for Intelligence Research

+Benbow is a longtime member of the International Society for Intelligence Research along with her husband David Lubinski.
+Both received the Society's Lifetime Achievement Award in 2019.

 Publications

 Benbow has edited, authored or co-authored 2 books, several book chapters, reviews and over 100 articles in academic journals.